-Proficiency examination and transfer credit hours cannot equal more than 60 percent of the hours needed for an associate degree or certificate of proficiency.
+Proficiency examination and transfer credit hours cannot equal more than 75 percent of the hours needed for an associate degree or certificate of proficiency.

-Students who have been continuously enrolled without having one calendar year of non-enrollment can graduate according to the course and graduation requirements of the catalog in the year in which they first enrolled or the catalog of any subsequent year.
+Students who have been continuously enrolled without having two consecutive terms (not including summer) of non-enrollment can graduate according to the course and graduation requirements of the catalog in the year in which they first enrolled or the catalog of any subsequent year.